The UEFA Champions League is UEFA's elite club competition with top clubs across the continent playing for the right to be crowned European champions.

 In 2018/19, Liverpool beat Tottenham Hotspur 2-0 in an all-Premier League final, in the same season in which English sides Arsenal and Chelsea contested the Europa League final.

-The Premier League representatives in the 2019/20 Champions League group stages are defending UEFA Champions League winners Liverpool, Premier League champions Manchester City, Spurs and Chelsea.
+The Premier League representatives in the 2021/22 Champions League group stages are defending UEFA Champions League winners Chelsea, Premier League champions Manchester City, Man Utd and Liverpool.

 For more information on the UEFA Champions League, click here.